All Episodes

 You will see some massive explosions.

-You will see uh some serious bloodshed, even as we continue to make progress against this inhuman beast of terrorism.
+You will see some serious bloodshed, even as we continue to make progress against this inhuman beast of terrorism.

-So it's it's not a continuum.
+So it's not a continuum.

-Senator McCain is absolutely right to say that we have succeeded, that the military has succeeded, the strategy has succeeded, but that doesn't necessarily mean that he or we are one step closer to declaring victory.
+Senator McCain is absolutely right to say that we have succeeded, that the military has succeeded.

 Those are the success and victory are two very different things.